 All you have to do is enter basic information about your car and driving history, then The Zebra compares prices from more than 100 companies to find you the best price.

-4. Home Insurance: See if You Can Knock $57.50 off Your Bill in Minutes
+4. Mortgage: See if You Can Knock $57.50 off Your Bill in Minutes

 But, the truth is, you could probably be getting a much better deal.

-A free website called Policygenius does all the shopping for you to find cheaper policies and unlock special discounts.
+A free website called Policygenius will help you find cheaper policies and unlock special discounts in minutes.
 It saves users an average of $690 a year — or $57.50 a month.

 All you have to do is head over to Policygenius, enter basic information about your home, then you’ll get an email with a handful of quotes.
 From there, you can ask any questions via email or phone and get signed up.
 Policygenius will even help you cancel your old insurance.

-5. Phone Bill: Cut Your Cell Phone Bill to as Little as $4/Month
+5. Cell Phone: Cut Your Bill to as Little as $4/Month

 You’ve probably had the same cell phone company for a while.
 And you’re probably paying way too much for your service.